aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 ## **Export PowerPoint to HTML5**

-This Javascript code shows how you to export a presentation to HTML5 without web extensions and dependencies:
+This JavaScript code shows how you to export a presentation to HTML5 without web extensions and dependencies:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");